Advisory Committee on Immunization Practices: Under RFK, Jr.

+On June 23, 2025, Secretary of Health and Human Services Robert F. Kennedy Jr. fired all 17 ACIP members and—with one exception—appointed members who are either anti-vaccine activists or who lack expertise in vaccines.

-At the first meeting of the newly constituted group on June 26, 2025, ACIP voted in favour of recommending that most Americans receive influenza vaccines that do not contain thiomersal, a preservative.
+At the first meeting of the newly constituted group on June 26, 2025, ACIP voted in favor of recommending that most Americans receive influenza vaccines that do not contain thiomersal, a preservative.
 HHS Secretary Kennedy adopted ACIP's recommendation on July 22, 2025, formally incorporating the removal of thiomersal from influenza vaccines into federal public health policy.

-Unusually a presentation of the scientific information developed by the CDC's staff was not made, instead a presentation was made by Lyn Redwood, (formerly of Kennedy's anti-vaccine group Children's Health Defense) who said that thiomersal is a neurotoxin.
+Unusually, a presentation of the scientific information developed by the CDC's staff was not made; instead a presentation was made by Lyn Redwood, (formerly of Kennedy's anti-vaccine group Children's Health Defense) who said that thiomersal is a neurotoxin.
 The presentation was a variation of one Redwood posted to the CDCs site earlier, which referred to a study which did not exist.
 This slide was removed in the committee presentation.

-In September 2025, the group voted to end its recommendation for the MMRV vaccine for children under age 4.
+In September 2025, ACIP voted to end its recommendation for the MMRV vaccine for children under age 4.

+On December 5, 2025, the group voted 8–3 to end the universal recommendation that every infant receive a Hepatitis B vaccine at birth, instead advising individualized recommendations be made based on the mother's Hepatitis B infection status.

+The change of the long-standing recommendation for the Hepatitis B vaccine at birth was criticized.
+One of the critics was ACIP member Cody Meissner: "I will just say: we have heard that do no harm is a moral imperative.
+We are doing harm by changing this wording.
+And I vote no."